top of page

 What should I expect on Sunday mornings?

 People wear whatever they feel comfortable wearing, from “Sunday best,” to dressy casual, to jeans, to bike shorts.
-Let us know you're coming!
-We'd love to greet you and help you get checked in quicker if you'll let us know you'll be here by filling out the visitor card.

 Is everyone welcome at UUSM?

-We welcome all diversities of age, race, religious and ethnic origin, economic situation, sexual orientation, gender identity, and physical ability.
+We welcome all diversities of age, race, religious and ethnic origin, economic situation, sexual orientation, gender identity, and ability.
 You are welcome wherever you are on life's journey.

 Is Unitarian Universalism new?